Reading Goals Model Preference

 - Grade K-2 Goal Model: Students earn tokens when they pass quizzes, and those tokens count toward character badges.
 Teachers select the student Star test scores (or grade-level equivalents) to base goals on; then, they set the expected amount of daily reading time.
 Based on these selections, the software calculates each student's goal for passed quizzes for the entire school year (not individual marking periods).
 Goals are based on the number of tokens required for each badge because students see the goals in terms of how many badges they need to earn.
 For more information, see Setting Up K-2 Goals in the Accelerated Reader Record Book.

 - Grade 6+ Goal Model: Teachers set goals for older students just as they do in the Grade 3-5 model.
-Students also see their average percent correct and average book level goals in the same way as grade 3-5 students; however, the points goal is shown on a bar graph instead of with the rocket animation.
+Students also see their average percent correct and average book level or reading range goals in the same way as grade 3-5 students; however, the points goal is shown on a bar graph instead of with the rocket animation.

 Choosing the Goal Model for Your Classes